kevinusmayadhyw/paesyonApi/README.md

 ### `Tech`

-We are using React Js as front end framework and Strapi as backend headless cms
+We are using React Js as front end framework and Strapi as backend headless cms.
+Cloud services using heroku,DigitalOcean, and Vercel